Mandatory Player Assessments

 While we strive to provide a variety of dates and times to accommodate family schedules, we realize that you still may not be able to attend an assessment time.

-If you can’t attend the pre-season assessment, your player will:
+If you do not attend the pre-season assessment, your player will: